 - Take the National Board for Respiratory Care exam to earn the Registered Respiratory Therapist (RRT) credential

 - Registered Respiratory Therapist

 The U.S. Bureau of Labor Statistics estimates that employment opportunities for respiratory therapists will increase about 19 percent through 2022.

 Learn about the Health & Public Safety Selective Admission (Progression) process

 Effective 2021-2022 academic year

 Respiratory Care Technology (RC)

-Prior to applying for selective enrollment into the Respiratory Care program, applicants must meet these requirements: completed high school or college biology, chemistry and physics within the last 6 years with a C or better; 2.75 overall GPA for at least 12 credit hours earned from the most recent qualifying institution; and eligible to take MAT 131 and ENG 101.
+Prior to applying for selective enrollment into the Respiratory Care program, applicants must meet these requirements: completed high school or college biology and chemistry within the last 6 years with a C or better; 2.75 overall GPA for at least 12 credit hours earned from the most recent qualifying institution; and eligible to take MAT 131 and ENG 101.